 The Linux Foundation itself is going to interpret trends in favor of their product.
 But their Open Source Jobs Report is an industry-leading analysis for data about IT jobs on the open source market.
 Their reports from the last several years are promising: 80 percent of hiring managers seek IT professionals with Linux expertise.

 It’s not only Linux expertise that they’re seeking.
 In the same report, Linux revealed that 55 percent of IT companies are willing to pay to train their current employees to receive a Linux certification.

 The percentage of IT hiring managers seeking Linux-qualified professionals is and has been growing.
 From an industry standard, that’s a good thing (within reason).
 When demand is high, those who can supply the goods earn rewards.

 Right now, that means that people familiar with open source systems and possessing Linux certifications are at a premium.
-In 2016, only 34 percent of hiring managers said that they considered Linux professionals at a premium.
+In 2016, only 34 percent of hiring managers said that they considered Linux skills essential.
 In 2017, that number was 47 percent.
 Today, it’s 80 percent.

 If you have Linux certifications and familiarity with the OS, the time to capitalize on your worth is now.
-If you don’t have them, it’s the time to get them.
+If you don’t have these skills, it’s the time to get them.